 - Early season hiking (bring insect repellent and sturdy trail shoes for muddier trails)

-Sunny Summer in White Mountains, New Hampshire
+Summer Activities in White Mountains, New Hampshire

 The “Whites” teem with adventurous opportunities July through September.
 Lincoln, New Hampshire serves as an ideal hub for exploring Franconia Notch State Park and the western side of the White Mountains while North Conway and towns north offer access to the eastern side (Mount Washington and Crawford Notch State Park).
 The Kancamagus Byway, a scenic New Hampshire gem, transects the White Mountain National Forest.